patfiaux/RELICS/README.md

 ```

 ### Modify stopping criteria
 Usually RELICS discovers the specified `max_fs_nr` functional sequences.
 However, it is possible that the data does not contain as many functional sequences.
-In this case RELICS will terminate realy.
+In this case RELICS will terminate early.
 Specifically, RELICS will terminate if the largest credible set sum is below `min_cs_sum` (default: 0.01).
 This can be adjusted by changing the threshold
 ```r
 relics.parameters$min_cs_sum <- 0.01
 ```